garyrobertsjr/elvui_updater/README.md

 Instructions from: [MS Technet](https://technet.microsoft.com/en-us/library/cc748993(v=ws.11).aspx#BKMK_winui)

 ## Generating the settings file:
 In order to initialize the installer, the WoW installation folder needs to be specified in a plaintext settings file.
 This file should be named 'settings' and placed in the same directory as elvui_updater.
-The script will query the user for the full directory and generate the file if the file is not present at runtime.
+The script will query the user for the full directory and generate the file if it is not present at runtime.